dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https.md

 ASP.NET Core uses [self-signed dev certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) for development.
 Self-signed certificates are easy and free to create.
 For [production hosting](https://blogs.msdn.microsoft.com/webdev/2017/11/29/configuring-https-in-asp-net-core-across-different-platforms/), you need a certificate from a [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority).
 [Let's Encrypt](https://letsencrypt.org/) is a certificate authority that offers free certificates.

-This document explains how to configure Docker containers to use certificates, for both development and production.
+This document explains how to configure Docker containers to use certificates.
 The instructions are based on the [ASP.NET Core Docker Sample](README.md).
 These instructions use the same sample but are more brief.
 Consult the [ASP.NET Core Docker Sample](README.md) for help if these instructions are not working.

 The instructions volume mount certificates into containers.
 You can add certificates into container images with a `COPY` command in a Dockerfile.
 This approach is not recommended.
 It makes it harder to use the same image for testing with dev certificates and hosting with production certificates.
 There is also a  significant risk of certificate disclosure if certificates are made part of container images.